 The war in Lebanon and the threat of a regional escalation involving Iran and the United States have dominated the news and diplomatic agenda.
 Meanwhile, Israel continues its assault on the besieged Palestinian territory.
 An estimated 400,000 people are trapped in the latest fighting in the Jabalia refugee camp in the northern Gaza Strip, now in its second week.

-After a year in Gaza City, a few miles from Jabalia, Badr Alzaharna, 25, said he and his family were now forced to leave, but fighting and Israeli snipers had made it impossible.
+After a year in Gaza City, a few kilometres from Jabalia, Badr Alzaharna, 25, said he and his family were now forced to leave, but fighting and Israeli snipers made it impossible.
 "Just walking down the street, you see apocalyptic scenes...
 It's terrifying to be here.
 (Every day) I'm reminded of the hypocrisy of the world."

 The entire northern Gaza Strip is under an Israeli evacuation order.
-The Israeli military has ordered civilians to move to al-Mawasi, a coastal area in the southern Gaza Strip, for their safety, despite Tel Aviv allegedly bombing the “humanitarian area” several times.
+The Israeli military has asked civilians to move to al-Mawasi, a coastal area in the southern Gaza Strip, for their safety, despite Tel Aviv allegedly bombing the “humanitarian area” several times.

 The World Health Organization (WHO) said last week that seven missions to evacuate wounded people from hospitals to the southern Gaza Strip were hampered by Israeli forces.